 - Nausea and vomiting (sickness) the severity of this varies from person to person.
 Anti-sickness medication will be given if necessary.
-After the operation you will have a tube in your nose that goes into your stomach, which will also help to stop you being sick. - Prone to infection the chemotherapy in your abdomen may cause a transient drop in your protection against infection.
+After the operation you will have a tube in your nose that goes into your stomach, which will also help to stop you being sick. - Prone to infection the chemotherapy in your abdomen may cause a temporary drop in your immune system.
 This is manifested by a reduction in the white cells in your blood (neutropenia).
-In fact we rarely see this complication and it has always been self-limiting after a few days. - Delayed healing the chemotherapy may slightly delay the healing process within your abdomen after the surgery. - Lethargy/tiredness some chemotherapy may make you feel tired and lacking in energy.
+This is rare and is self-limiting after a few days. - Delayed healing the chemotherapy may slightly delay the healing process within your abdomen after the surgery. - Lethargy/tiredness some chemotherapy may make you feel tired and lacking in energy.
 This, in combination with major surgery, will mean you will need plenty of time to rest and it will be a while before you reach your usual energy levels. - Diarrhoea this may become a problem.
 However, it is more likely to be from the surgery itself rather than the chemotherapy.